pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/model_averaging.myst.md

 +++ {"papermill": {"duration": 0.055089, "end_time": "2020-11-29T12:14:57.977616", "exception": false, "start_time": "2020-11-29T12:14:57.922527", "status": "completed"}, "tags": []}

 Now that we have sampled the posterior for the 3 models, we are going to use WAIC (Widely applicable information criterion) to compare the 3 models.
-We can do this using the `compare` function included with PyMC3.
+We can do this using the `compare` function included with PyMC.

 ```{code-cell} ipython3
 ---